 - Manufacturing generic emtricitabine/tenofovir in India: legal

-- Purchasing generic emtricitabine/tenofovir in Thailand: legal
+- Purchasing generic emtricitabine/tenofovir in Thailand or India: legal

 - Importing a 90-day supply of FDA-approved medication to the US for personal use: legal (only importation of unapproved medication is illegal)